 Duffy, 18, was killed May 19, 2017, when a Great Bridge Furniture box truck driven by Jerode Johnson slammed head-on into her SUV on Indian River Road in the Pungo section of Virginia Beach.

 Duffy and Mundorff had spent the day at the beach with friends and were driving home.
 The two were set to graduate from Great Bridge High School less than a month later.

 Mundorff remained hospitalized for months before being sent to a rehabilitation center in Georgia.

-Johnson’s blood alcohol level tested at 0.10 to 0.11 more than two hours after the wreck, according to a toxicologist.
+Johnson’s blood-alcohol level tested at 0.10 to 0.11 more than two hours after the wreck, according to a toxicologist.
 It would have been .12 to .16 at the time of the crash, she said.
-He also had cocaine, marijuana and the prescription drug Valium in his system.
+He also had cocaine, marijuana, and prescription drug Valium in his system.
 His father, a passenger in the truck, also was injured.

 “All the money in the world won’t make up for what we have been through and what the Duffy family has been through,” Leger said.